 Summer term is here!
 A busy term with fun days and exciting trips, not to mention Sports Day in the incredible Copper Box arena.
 The overarching question to start this term is ‘Why and how should we look after our local environment?’
 The children also get to choose their last topic for themselves.

-In maths, the children will use precise language to describe the properties of 2D and 3D shapes.
-They’ll recognise and use the symbols for pounds (£) and pence (p); find different combinations of coins that equal the same amount of money and compare and sequence intervals of time.
+In Maths, pupils will develop their vocabulary and confidence in describing the properties of 2D and 3D shapes.
+They will also learn to recognise and use the symbols for pounds (£) and pence (p), find different combinations of coins that make the same amount, and compare and sequence intervals of time.